Xewdy444/CF-Clearance-Scraper/README.md

 # CF-Clearance-Scraper

 A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors.
-This program works on JavaScript and managed challenges.
+This program works on all Cloudflare challenge types (JavaScript, managed, and CAPTCHA).

 ## Clearance Cookie Usage
 In order to bypass Cloudflare challenges with the clearance cookies, you must make sure of two things:

 - The user agent used to fetch the clearance cookie must match the user agent being used within the requests that use the clearance cookie
     > **Note**
-    > The default user agent used by the scraper is `Mozilla/5.0 (Windows NT 6.2; Win64; x64) AppleWebKit/605.1.15 (KHTML, like Gecko)`
+    > The default user agent used by the scraper is `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:109.0) Gecko/20100101 Firefox/109.0`
 - The IP address used to fetch the clearance cookie must match the IP address being used to make the requests that use the clearance cookie

 ```mermaid